 "Is it easy to find what you're looking for in that book, Tintrí?
-If I DM for you all, do you think we'd each need a copy of it?"
+If I DM for you all, do you think we'd each need a copy?"
 Mhyr'as asks as she takes a sip of tea from her mug and glances about the room, her silver eyes just peeking over the brim of the cup.

-"Hmm, it's not too difficult, but I can't really search for anything unless I know where it is.
-I mean, it's organized and all, but you have to look through the index.
-Or you could just flip through until you find what you need."
+"Hmm, it's not too difficult, but I sort of need to know where things are in order to find them.
+I mean, it's organized and all, but you have to look through the index, you know?
+And that takes time you could be spending looking at all the neat weapon choices."